chrismetcalf/GOC-API-Stnd-new-structure/README.md

 #### 1.3.2 Minimum Formats

-Leading API framworks and present day implementation of APIs delivery two output formats, JSON and XML.
+Leading API frameworks and present day implementation of APIs delivery two output formats, JSON and XML.
 Trends may be leading to JSON only APIs but development tools and applications may still support only one of the two options.
-To maximise the clienta base a GoC API must output both JSON and XML at a minimum.
+To maximize the client base a GoC API must output both JSON and XML at a minimum.

 https://www.google.com/trends/explore?q=xml+api#q=xml%20api%2C%20json%20api&cmpt=q